ElementsProject/lightning/doc/INSTALL.md

 OS version: FreeBSD 11.1-RELEASE or above

-c-lightning is in the FreeBSD ports, so install it as any other port (dependencies are handled automatically):
+Core Lightning is in the FreeBSD ports, so install it as any other port (dependencies are handled automatically):

     # pkg install c-lightning